Knowledge base banner

 GLASS PENDANTS ARE BEST

 If you'd like to hang a pendant, try one with a short or adjustable cable and a glass shade.
-The wonderful, reflective qualities of glass bounce light everywhere adding layers of light in a room without encroaching on the sense of space.

 USE DIMMABLE BULBS & SWITCHES